 A receiver can be appointed either privately pursuant to contractual rights set out in a security agreement or by order of the court on application of a secured creditor.
-In exceptional circumstances, unsecured creditors may also have a receiver appointed on equitable grounds under provincial law.
-Provincial securities regulators may also have statutory powers to appoint receivers over publicly traded debtors.
+In exceptional circumstances, unsecured creditors can also have a receiver appointed on equitable grounds under provincial law.